-The Company discloses information in strict compliance with the provisions of Act V of 2013 on the Civil Code (hereinafter: Civil Code), the Capital Market Act, the Credit Institutions Act, Act CXXXVIII of 2007 on Investment Firms and Commodity Dealers, and the Regulations governing their Activities (hereinafter: Investment Services Act), Act C of 2000 on Accounting (hereinafter: Accounting Act) and Ministry of Finance Decree 24/2008 (VIII.
-15), as well as the relevant regulations of the BSE.
+The Company performs its disclosures in strict compliance with the provisions of Act V of 2013 on the Civil Code (hereinafter: Civil Code), the Capital Market Act, the Credit Institutions Act, Act CXXXVIII of 2007 on Investment Firms and Commodity Dealers, and the Regulations governing their Activities, Act C of 2000 on Accounting and Ministry of Finance Decree 24/2008 (VIII.
+15), as well as the relevant Regulations of the BSE.
 In addition, the Company has effective internal regulations that ensure compliance with the obligation to disclose information.

-The aforementioned regulations ensure that all material information pertaining to the Company and having a bearing on the price of the Company's shares is published accurately, in full, and in good time.
+The aforementioned regulations ensure that all material information concerning the Company, and that may affect the price of the Company's shares, is published accurately, in full, and in good time.

-The Board of Directors describes its business and strategic goals of the given year at every ordinary General Meeting.
+The Board of Directors provides information on the business and strategic goals of the given year at each annual ordinary General Meeting.
 The proposal to the General Meeting is published by the Company on the website of the Budapest Stock Exchange in accordance with its rules of disclosure and the provisions of the relevant regulations of the BSE.